ppy/osu-wiki/news/2026/2026-02-18-osumania-7k-world-cup-2026-semifinals-recap.md

     </audio>
 </div>

-While it may've remained unplayed during the weekend, [Petals ~Mebuku Kotoba~](https://osu.ppy.sh/beatmapsets/2501756#mania/5504374) was a sight to behold.
-This composition made by [qfeileadh](https://osu.ppy.sh/beatmaps/artists/525) and brought to life by the mapper and design team was one of the showcase centerpieces.
+While it may have remained unplayed during the weekend, [Petals \~Mebuku Kotoba\~](https://osu.ppy.sh/beatmapsets/2501756#mania/5504374) was a sight to behold.
+This composition made by [qfeileadh](https://osu.ppy.sh/beatmaps/artists/525) and brought to life by the mapper and design team was one of the showcase centrepieces.
 It's not easy to cause this much of an impact without being featured in any matches.
 That's an incredible feat in and of itself!

 [![](/wiki/shared/news/2026-02-18-osumania-7k-world-cup-2026-semifinals-recap/Seisen-banner.jpg)](https://osu.ppy.sh/beatmapsets/2501764#mania/5504387)